tomcup/tomcup.github.io/_posts/Git.md

 		-A, --all add changes from all tracked and untracked files --ignore-removal ignore paths removed in the working tree (same as --no-all)
-		--refresh don't add, only refresh the index --ignore-errors just skip files which cannot be added because of errors
+		--refresh don"t add, only refresh the index --ignore-errors just skip files which cannot be added because of errors
 		--ignore-missing check if - even missing - files are ignored in